rkuma183/wilsonmar.github.io/_posts/2014-08-11-ruby-on-apple-mac-osx.md

    </tt>

    CAUTION: The Apple Mac operating system makes use of Ruby, so don't delete the .rvm folder.

    <a name="ViewVersions"></a>

    ## Gem version numbers #

+0. You don't really need to do the above because this more detailed command provides it as well:

    <tt><strong>
    gem env